-To ensure the provider takes your claim seriously, contact the insurance company and report your accident the same day as the accident.
-Insurance companies have their own deadlines, and some may require that you report an accident within as little as 24 hours in order to have a valid claim.
+To ensure the provider takes your claim seriously, contact the insurance company and report your accident on the same day as the accident.
+Insurance companies have their own deadlines, and some may require that you report an accident within as little as 24 hours to have a valid claim.
 It’s best to call your insurance company and the other driver’s insurance company.

 Using the Timeline Wisely